 Originally launched in 2005, the East Asia Liberal Arts Initiative (EALAI) conducts educational and academic exchanges with institutions of higher education both within East Asia and elsewhere, with the aim of establishing new models of liberal arts education suited to the cultural and social needs of the East Asian region.
 EALAI has used the experiences gained through the organization of the annual BESETOHA Forum, which shares the latest academic and educational achievements between Peking University, Seoul National University, the University of Tokyo, and Vietnam National University, Hanoi, to implement new and innovative educational programs.
-These include: the joint e-lecture series on Asian cultures and economics with SNU and
+These include: the joint e-lecture series on Asian cultures and economics with SNU and VNU-Hanoi, which began in 2008; the for the launch of the East Asian Academy for New Liberal Arts, a joint program with Peking University aimed at reinventing East Asian Studies.
+The program, which was officially launched in 2019, includes both research exchange and student exchange starting at the undergraduate level.

-VNU-Hanoi, which began in 2008; the Zensho-UT Japan Studies Program with VNU-Hanoi, which also began in 2008; and the East Asia and Liberal Arts Alliance, a MEXT Inter-University Exchange Project (Campus Asia Type A-2) which began in 2016 with Yuanpei College at Peking University and the College of Liberal Studies at SNU.
-In 2018, http://science-interpreter.c.u-tokyo.ac.jp/en/
+Zensho-UT Japan Studies Program with VNU-Hanoi, which began in 2011; and the East Asia and Liberal Arts Alliance, a MEXT Inter-University Exchange Project (Campus Asia Type A-2) which began in 2016 with Yuanpei College at Peking University and the College of Liberal Studies at SNU.
+In 2018, EALAI began preparations http://science-interpreter.c.u-tokyo.ac.jp/en/